-Ordinary shares are classified as equity.
+Ordinary shares and non-redeemable preference shares with discretionary dividends are both classified as equity.
 External costs directly attributable to the issue of new shares, other than on a business combination, are shown as a deduction from the proceeds in equity.
 Any excess of the fair value of consideration received over the par value of shares issued is recognised as additional paid-in capital.